reelyactive/cuttlefish/README.md

 - dynamb (dynamic ambient data)
 - statid (static identifier data)

 __cuttlefish__ is lightweight client-side JavaScript that runs in the browser.
+See a live demo using the code in this repository at: [reelyactive.github.io/cuttlefish](https://reelyactive.github.io/cuttlefish)

 Hello cuttlefish!